 A very interesting specimen partial jaw which illustrates very well the morphology of the alveoli, the tooth placement sockets, the largest of which is just slightly larger than 12mm diameter.
 The bone tissue exhibits the small holes which are nerve ending points of the sensory receptors which made the crocodilians such efficient predators in the water, their domain which from early beginnings of the late Cretaceous period the line of crocodyloidea evolved.

-The Kem Kem beds were previously better known to palaeontology as the red iron stone levels of the Continental Intercalaire.
-The region at the time of Elosuchus is thought to be as series of freshwater lagoons, which is today an arid desert region of the northern Sahara ténéré or Tiniri (as the indigenous Berbers name it), this region of desert.
+The Kem Kem beds were previously better known to palaeontology as the red ironstone levels of the Continental Intercalaire.
+The region at the time of Elosuchus is thought to be a series of freshwater lagoons, which is today an arid desert region of the northern Sahara ténéré, the Tiniri (as the indigenous Berbers name it), this region of desert.

 The fossil stores crocodilian fossils (like our other fossil crocodile specimens) unearth our superb, rare fossil occurrences.

-Sarcosuchus an interesting note on a contemporary crocodilian of Cretaceous North africa.
+Sarcosuchus an interesting note on a contemporary crocodilian of Cretaceous North Africa.
 Sarcosuchus imperator weighed as much as ten tons and measured as much as 40 feet (12 metres), in length.
-Other fossil genus of crocodiles have been discovered in this region, Stomatosuchus (Mouth crocodile), named by Ernst Stromer, famously the describer of the dinosaur Spinosaurus aegypticus (the infamous sailed back fish eating dinosaur of the Jurassic park and Jurassic world films and co-existing in the same geographical regions), Laganosuchus (Pancake crocodile) and Kaprosuchus (Boar crocodile), both described by Paul Sereno & Hans Larsson, later in the century, circa 2009.
+Other fossil genera of crocodiles have been discovered in this region, Stomatosuchus (Mouth crocodile), named by Ernst Stromer, famously the describer of the dinosaur Spinosaurus aegypticus (the infamous sailed back fish-eating dinosaur of the Jurassic Park and Jurassic world films and co-existing in the same geographical regions), Laganosuchus (Pancake crocodile) and Kaprosuchus (Boar crocodile), both described by Paul Sereno & Hans Larsson, later in the century, circa 2009.